CodaBool/analytics/readme.md

 # 🤖 Automation
 I have automatted builds which require setting these two GitHub Action secrets:

-> this will deploy the worker on any push to the main branch
+> this will deploy the worker on any push to the main branch.
+Keep in mind Global API keys are not allowed for this.
+You will need to crate a scoped token [here](https://dash.cloudflare.com/profile/api-tokens)

 ```sh
 CLOUDFLARE_API_TOKEN=